Peugeot 104

-The Peugeot 104 is a supermini designed by Paolo Martin and produced by the French car manufacturer Peugeot between 1972 and 1988.
-It was the first model produced at the company's Mulhouse plant.
-It was also the first new Peugeot introduced since 1955 without a diesel version.
+The Peugeot 104 is a supermini car produced by the French company Peugeot between 1972 and 1988.
+It was designed by Paolo Martin was initially only sold as a four-door saloon car, with a three-door hatchback variant introduced in 1974 and a five-door hatchback version replacing the saloon in 1976.
+The 104 was the first model produced at the company's Mulhouse plant.
+It was also the first new Peugeot introduced since 1955 not to be offered in a diesel version.

 Production history

 Saloon (1972)

 The 104 was introduced at the September 1972 Paris Motor Show.
 On its launch, the Peugeot 104 was offered as a compact four-door fastback.
 Although it had a short, sloping rear end that suggested a hatchback, there was originally a separate boot/trunk, as on a conventional saloon.
 Power was provided from a 954 cc Douvrin engine called the PSA X engine, an all-aluminium alloy, chain driven overhead cam, with gearbox in the sump, sharing engine oil, which was jointly developed with Renault.
 This transmission-in-sump arrangement was similar to that pioneered by the British Motor Corporation in the Mini.
 It gave good levels of economy and refinement as well as having an impressive chassis which made ride and handling excellent.
-The engine was mounted leaning backwards, at a 72 degree angle.
+The engine was mounted leaning backwards, at a 72-degree angle.

 Coupé (1973)

 A three-door coupé was launched on a shortened chassis at the 1973 Paris Motor Show, featuring the same 954 cc engine as the saloon.
 Headlights were larger and rectangular in shape, rather than square.
-Originally sold as the "104 Coupé", shorter wheelbase models later received names beginning with a "Z" (e.g. ZL, ZA, ZS2).
+Originally sold as the "104 Coupé", the shorter wheelbase models later received names beginning with a "Z" (e.g. ZL, ZA, ZS2).
 Equipment levels which begin with a "G" or an "S" were used for the longer four/five-door variants.